 - Add a simple Cube from GameObject -> 3D Object -> Cube or place content from Unity’s Asset Store or from our Core Samples as pictured above.

 - See also the Vuforia VFX Library for free assets and shaders to style your AR app

 A Vuforia target is in most cases, a physical print or object.
 If you have imported the Core Samples, you can find these in /Editor/Vuforia/ForPrint as PDFs.
 All printable Vuforia targets are also available here: Printable Target pdfs

 To see your scene in action you can use the Vuforia Engine Play Mode in the Game View that you can activate by pressing the Play button.
 You can use this feature to evaluate and rapidly prototype your scene(s) without having to deploy to a device.

 Play Mode is configured in the Vuforia Configuration section and you may use a webcam, simulator mode, or recording mode to test your Vuforia targets.
 See Vuforia Play Mode in Unity for more information.

 Vuforia Engine-powered Unity apps are built and run in the same way as other Unity apps for Android, iOS, and UWP.

-Vuforia Engine supports a variety of optical and video see-through stereo rendering displays, including HoloLens, Magic Leap and Vuzix M300 and M400.
+Vuforia Engine supports a variety of optical and video see-through stereo rendering displays, including HoloLens, Magic Leap and Vuzix M400.
 Refer to the Digital Eyewear article for more information.